 - Advancement to Thesis Stage

-A formal research proposal, which will be written in GEOG 696, must be approved by the MA student’s Thesis Committee, ideally by the end of the second semester.
+A formal research proposal, which will be written in GEO 696, must be approved by the MA student’s Thesis Committee, ideally by the end of the second semester.
 If the proposed research involves the use of human subjects, non-human vertebrate animals, recombinant DNA, radioactive materials, scuba diving, or hazardous materials (including microorganisms) the student must receive approval from the appropriate subcommittee of The Committee on Human Subjects (CHS) before formal thesis research is initiated.
 The Graduate Chair submits the Graduate Division Form II (Advancement to Thesis Stage) when the proposal has been approved by all committee members and the appropriate protocol approvals have been received, if necessary.
-The student will be eligible to register for Geog 700 (Thesis Research) once Form II has been approved by the Graduate Division.
+The student will be eligible to register for GEO 700 (Thesis Research) once Form II has been approved by the Graduate Division.

 - Thesis Research and Writing

 The MA student should begin research once the thesis proposal is approved by the student’s Permanent Advisor and Thesis Committee.
 In most instances, research will be conducted over the summer.
-During the second year the student should enroll in GEOG 700 credits as they analyze data and write their thesis.
+During the second year the student should enroll in GEO 700 credits as they analyze data and write their thesis.
 The thesis is a substantial undertaking that demonstrates a student’s ability to formulate a research problem, assemble and analyze data, draw appropriate conclusions, and express findings clearly and concisely.
 The thesis should be of publishable quality as judged by the Thesis Committee.
 The thesis can vary in length but a rough guideline is 75 to 125 pages, depending on the nature of the research.
 The student should consult with their Permanent Advisor and Thesis Committee before beginning the writing about specific expectations process for length, structure, and presentation.

 - Thesis Defense